rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 ### Function parameters

-The following tags normally appear near the end of function comment block in the order specified here:
+The following tags should appear near the end of function comment block in the order specified here:

 | Command | Description |
 | ------- | ----------- |